This post examines the strange similarities in the cases of 4 murdered girls.

-- All 3 cases involved girls between the ages of 8-14
+- Both cases involved young females between the ages of 8-14

 - Girls went missing while together, as a duo.
-Four of the girls were murdered while together which indicates either a proficient criminal or more than one offender.
+The girls were murdered while together which indicates either a proficient criminal or more than one offender.

-- All were heading off to play or hang out together when they went missing — Lyric & Elizabeth were riding bikes, Libby & Abby were walking on wooded trails, Liberty & Kayleigh were headed to a playground.
+- All were heading off to play or hang out together when they went missing — Lyric & Elizabeth were riding bikes, Libby & Abby were walking on wooded trails.

 - Trails: Libby & Abby and Lyric & Elizabeth all disappeared while on a trail in the afternoon.

-- In two of the cases, the girls were murdered by an unknown assailant.
+- In both cases, the girls were murdered by an unknown assailant.
 Cause of death for Libby and Abby has not been publicly released but two photos, a sketch of a possible suspect, and a brief audio clip of his voice have been released.
 Cause of death for Lyric & Elizabeth has also not been released.

 - Investigators have stated that they have compared notes on the Delphi and Evansdale cases and, while there are similarities, they do not believe the cases are related.
 Despite this, they have also said that they do not suspect the families in either case.
 Which means there are two brazen murderers willing to abduct, control, and murder two girls at a time?
 That is quite an unusual and risky MO.